 1. Can you explain your lifecycle stages and the criteria for each transition?
 If the answer involves phrases like "sales moves them when they feel ready" or "it depends on the rep", you have no architecture.
 Stage definitions should be objective, measurable, and consistent regardless of which rep is working the deal.

 2. When a high-intent signal fires, does something happen automatically?
-If signals require manual interpretation and action, your system is not architected.
+If signals require manual interpretation and action, your system isn't architected.
 Revenue architecture means signals trigger actions: routing, alerts, playbooks, sequences.
 The human adds context and judgement, not the initial response.

 3. Do you know your average time-in-stage for every lifecycle transition?
-If you cannot answer "how long does a typical deal spend in evaluation before moving to selection?", you are not measuring what matters.
+If you can't answer "how long does a typical deal spend in evaluation before moving to selection?", you're not measuring what matters.
 Revenue architecture includes measurement by design.

 4. Is your post-sale motion as rigorous as your pre-sale motion?
-If onboarding is ad hoc, health scoring does not exist, and expansion is purely relationship-driven, you have half an architecture.
+If onboarding is ad hoc, health scoring doesn't exist, and expansion is purely relationship-driven, you have half an architecture.
 The right side of the bowtie needs the same design rigour.

 5. Could a new team member understand your revenue system in a week?
 If it takes months for a new hire to understand how everything works, the architecture exists only in people's heads.
 Documented architecture is real architecture.
 Everything else is institutional memory waiting to walk out the door.